joelmedinarod/stable_diffusion_from_scratch/README.md

 The model was coded following this [YouTube tutorial](https://www.youtube.com/watch?v=ZBKpAp_6TGI) by Umar Jamil.
 The model is explained in the paper Denoising diffusion probabilistic models (Ho, J., Jain, A. and Abbeel P., 2020).
+To access pretrained model and to the tokenized vocabulary, check: [Stable Diffusion by Umar Jamil](https://github.com/hkproj/pytorch-stable-diffusion/tree/main?tab=readme-ov-file)

 ## Warning
 The code doesn't work yet.
 The main purpose of this project is understanding the architecture of Stable Diffusion.